- Can ABCpdf convert my Microsoft Office documents to PDF?

 - Log on as Administrator.
 Because the code in the test cases is run as the logged on user you are bypassing any permissions issues which may exist in ASP.

 You first need to run the base test cases as-is.
 These will default to a simple render of a file based URL.
 If you see an issue then restart and try again.
 If you still see an error then ensure your machine is fully patched and up to date and then try again.
-If the error still occurs then please contact us describing exactly what you've done and what error you're seeing.
+If the error still occurs then please contact us describing exactly what you've done and what error you are seeing.

 - If you are using the Gecko engine then install Firefox on this machine and repeat this same test.
 As well as viewing the URL you should also print it to PDF or XPS and look at that output.
 This is necessary because the Gecko engine may use different stylesheets for different media types and so screen and print output may be quite different.